abinit/abinit/doc/tutorial/base1.md

   * [[varset:dfpt|Density Functional Perturbation Theory (DFPT) variables]]

 However, the number of such variables is rather large!
-Note that a dozen of input variables were needed to run the first test case.
+Note that only a dozen of input variables were needed to run the first test case.
 This is possible because there are defaults values for the other input variables.
-When it exists, the default value is mentioned at the fourth line of the section related to each input variable, in the corresponding input variables file.
+When it exists, the default value is mentioned at the fourth line of the section related to each input variable.
 Some input variables are also preprocessed, in order to derive convenient values for other input variables.
 Defaults are not existing or were avoided for the few input variables that you find in *tbase1_1.in*.